 401(k) Plan Options

 Every plan is different and small business owners need to determine which plan fits their needs best.
-The plans covered in this guide are the traditional 401(k) plan, the individual 401(k) plan, the simple 401(k) plan and the safe harbor 401(k) plans.
+The plans covered in this guide are the traditional 401(k) plan, the individual 401(k) plan, the simple 401(k) plan, and the safe harbor 401(k) plan.